MathieuKruk/Urban-Explorers/README.md

 ## ◾ Tasks

 - [x] Initialize the ReadMe.
+- [X] Finding the best technologies that suit to the project.
 - [ ] Work on the main project.
 - [ ] Launch the app.